2024 Annual Update

 If you would like me to file an extension, please contact my office.

-I can not file an extension on your behalf if I don't hear from you.
+I cannot file an extension on your behalf if I don't hear from you.

 Some basic information is required to determine if you owe money, and if you have funds available to pay what you owe.
 Be prepared to submit your tax docs and banking info.
 Additional fees may apply.